Nisxzn/leave-management-website/README.md

 # Leave Management Website For Company

-A modern, file-based leave management system with a beautiful glassmorphism UI.
+A modern, file-based leave management website with a neat and clean professional UI.

 ## Quick Start